phenotypic/ProbeOSX/README.md

 ## Important usage notes

+1. Ensure that you have disconnected from any Wi-Fi networks before using the script or you'll only be able to find probe requests on the same channel as your current Wi-Fi network.

-1. The path you enter MUST be a full path e.g. `/Users/tom/Desktop/table.txt` (i.e. you cannot use `$HOME/Desktop/table.txt` or `~/Desktop/table.txt`)
+2. The path you enter MUST be a full path e.g. `/Users/tom/Desktop/table.txt` (i.e. you cannot use `$HOME/Desktop/table.txt` or `~/Desktop/table.txt`)

-2. ProbeOSX does not handle spaces in the file path well e.g. `/Users/tom/Desktop/mac vendor tables/table.txt` would not work so try to avoid spaces.
+3. ProbeOSX does not handle spaces in the file path well e.g. `/Users/tom/Desktop/mac vendor tables/table.txt` would not work so try to avoid spaces.

-3. You may not be able to use your internet connectivity while the script is in use due to the fact that the Wi-Fi interface is put into monitor mode.
+4. You may not be able to use your internet connectivity while the script is in use due to the fact that the Wi-Fi interface is put into monitor mode.
 However, there *have* been instances where I have been able to access the internet while the script was in use.

-4. As mentioned in the [Usage](#usage) section, the script can ignore the same combination of MAC address and target network.
+5. As mentioned in the [Usage](#usage) section, the script can ignore the same combination of MAC address and target network.
 The script also automatically eliminates any "bad" probe requests, i.e. any that contain `bad-fcs` or and which have an empty target network.

 ## Limiting factors